Free UK delivery on orders over £50* 📦

 Do something you find relaxing, play sleep music, switch off the tv and computer, lower the lights.
 Try to associate your bed only with sleep.
 Avoid watching tv or reading (particularly more engaging books) in bed.

 Although a good level of exercise is good for you and can aid healthy sleep, try to avoid exercising just before going to bed.
-Whether you’re exercising at home or going out, choose to exercise in the morning or
+Whether you’re exercising at home or going out, choose to exercise in the morning or late afternoon.

-Diet to Improve Sleep
+Diet to improve sleep

 Tryptophan

-but simply by eating protein-rich foods may not help.
+We’ve already identified tryptophan as important in aiding sleep.
+Tryptophan is a component of protein, but simply by eating protein-rich foods may not help.
 In fact, it can make things worse.
 Tryptophan can only access the right part of the brain to induce sleep if combined with a carbohydrate.
 Tryptophan-rich foods include pumpkin and squash seeds.

 Protein